magcode/mpower-tools/mqtt/readme.md

 Use at your own risk!

 # Installation
-Use an SSH client and connect to your mPower device.
+Use a SSH client and connect to your mPower device.
 Enter the following commands

 ```